KrazB/KrazB/README.md

-- 👋 Hi, I’m @KrazB
+- 👋 Hey
-- 👀 I’m interested in data driven construction analytics
+- 👀 into : data driven construction analytics
-- 🌱 I’m currently learning just about anything in the connected data space
+- 🌱 on : python javascript ...
-- 💞️ I’m looking to collaborate on integrated digital information, making it user friendly and user informative
+- 💞️ anything : integrated digital delivery for construction, user friendly and informative
-- 📫 Get me on this channel
+- 📫 contact : @KrazB

 <!---
 KrazB/KrazB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.